dotnet/docs-maui/docs/user-interface/controls/searchbar.md

 ## Perform a search with event handlers

-A search can be executed using the `SearchBar` control by attaching an event handler to one of the following events:
+A search can be executed using the <xref:Microsoft.Maui.Controls.SearchBar> control by attaching an event handler to one of the following events:

 - `SearchButtonPressed`, which is called when the user either clicks the search button or presses the enter key.
 - `TextChanged`, which is called anytime the text in the query box is changed.
 This event is inherited from the `InputView` class.